 One-third of your life is spent sleeping, but when you find out what may be lurking in your mattress, you might just lose some shut-eye.
 It may be chock-full of potentially toxic synthetic materials.
 In July 2007, a new regulation was passed that all mattresses are required to be flame retardant.
 In order to meet the flame retardant requirements, a mattress must be able to withstand exposure to a blowtorch for 70 seconds, which necessitates dousing the mattress in potentially toxic flame retardant chemicals.

-Recommendation: Look for a toxin-free, organic or 100% wool or latex mattress for yourself and your child (especially an infant!).
+The Rx: Look for a toxin-free, organic or 100% wool or latex mattress for yourself and your child (especially an infant!).
 Look for labels that say GOTS–Global Organic Textile Standard—or GOLS—Global Organic Latex Standard.
 GOTS is a rigorous certification, which means at least 95% of the mattress materials are certified organic.
-Certain substances, like flame retardants and polyurethane (often used to make memory foam mattresses), are prohibited.
-GOLS is a specific certification that applies to latex mattresses and means only organic latex was used.

 We just talked about your mattress.
 Now let's get between the sheets.
 Many sheets and pillows are made of conventionally grown cotton—which is one of the dirtiest, most pesticide-ridden crops in the world.
 The National Wildlife Federation reports that according to the U.S. Department of Agriculture, "84 million pounds of pesticides were applied to the nation's 14.4 million acres of cotton in the year 2000, and more than two billion pounds of fertilizers were spread on those same fields."
 That's scary.
-The impact of conventional, pesticide-laden cotton impacts the environment, but can also impact your health.
-In fact, health issues from this type of toxic chemical exposure can range from headaches to asthma to cancer.
 When possible, buy organic cotton bedding, and be aware that your choices have wide-ranging ramifications.

 Ok, we've talked about your mattress, we've talked about your conventional cotton sheets.
 Now we have to talk about how you wash those sheets.
 You may want to stay away from conventional fabric softeners and dryer sheets.
 The Journal of Toxicology and Environmental Health found that some fabric softener sheets emit toxic chemicals.
 Among the most harmful ingredients: benzyl acetate (linked to pancreatic cancer), benzyl alcohol (upper respiratory tract irritant), ethanol (linked to central nervous system disorders), limonene (a known carcinogen) and chloroform (neurotoxin and carcinogen), among others.